What is a D and C?

-There are many reasons that a doctor might order a D and C. The most common purposes of the procedure are to:
+There are many reasons that a doctor might order this procedure.
+The most common are:

-- determine the reason for heavy bleeding during or between your menstrual periods
+- to determine the reason for heavy bleeding during or between your menstrual periods

-- remove infected tissue (often related to a sexually transmitted disease called pelvic inflammatory disease, or PID)
+- to remove infected tissue, which is often caused by a sexually transmitted disease called pelvic inflammatory disease (PID)

-- remove tissue left behind in the womb after a miscarriage
+- to remove tissue left behind in the womb after miscarriage or childbirth

-- remove an intrauterine device (IUD), which is a form of birth control
+- to remove an intrauterine device (IUD), which is a form of birth control

-Your doctor will give you written instructions on preparing for your D and C. Always follow his or her orders exactly.
-Some things you might be instructed to do include:
+Your doctor will give you written instructions on preparing for your D and C. Always follow their instructions exactly.
+Some things you might need to do include the following:

 - Avoid eating or drinking the day of the surgery.

-- Undergo a physical exam to make sure you are healthy enough to withstand the procedure.
+- Get a physical exam to make sure you’re healthy enough for the procedure.

-- Visit the doctor the day before so he or she can apply a gel to start the process of opening your cervix.
+- Visit your doctor the day before so they can apply a gel to start the process of opening your cervix.

 - Make sure you have someone to drive you home after the procedure.

 You and your doctor have many choices when it comes to anesthetics.
-A general anesthetic means that you will receive medicine through an IV in your arm that causes you to sleep deeply throughout the procedure.
-General anesthetic is used only in a hospital or day surgery setting.
+With a general anesthetic, you’ll receive medicine through an intravenous line (IV) into a vein in your arm.
+This causes you to sleep deeply throughout the procedure.
+A general anesthetic is an option only in a hospital or day surgery setting.

-Spinal anesthesia, also called regional anesthesia, involves injecting anesthetic into your spinal cord.
-You will remain awake for the procedure, but you will not be able to feel anything below the area that was blocked.
-As with general anesthetic, a spinal block is typically used in hospitals and day surgery centers.
+Spinal anesthesia, also called a spinal block, involves injecting anesthetic into your spinal cord.
+You’ll remain awake for the procedure, but you won’t be able to feel anything below the injection site.
+As with general anesthetic, a spinal block is typically used only in hospitals and day surgery centers.

 A local anesthetic means that the doctor will inject an anesthetic directly into your cervix.
 You may feel a pinch and a sting with the injection.
-Once your cervix is numb, you will not be in any pain when the doctor dilates the cervix.
+Once your cervix is numb, you won’t be in any pain when your doctor dilates your cervix.
 However, you may experience some cramping in your uterus when the doctor removes the lining with a curette.
-A local anesthetic can be used in your doctor’s office or a clinic.
+A local anesthetic is an option in your doctor’s office or a clinic.

-If you are anxious about your D and C, ask your doctor if you can be sedated throughout the procedure.
-This may involve taking a pill for anxiety, or it may involve medication being injected through an IV.
-If you receive IV sedation, you will be in a light sleep during the procedure and will remember almost nothing about it afterward.
+If you’re anxious about your D and C, ask your doctor if they can sedate you throughout the procedure.
+This may involve taking a pill for anxiety, or it may involve injecting medication through an IV.
+You’ll be in a light sleep during the procedure and will remember almost nothing about it afterward if you receive IV sedation.

 When you arrive, a nurse or a technician will ask you to remove your clothing and put on a hospital gown.
-If you will be receiving general anesthetic or IV sedation, a nurse will insert a hollow needle into a vein.
-He or she will also hook you up to monitors that painlessly measure your blood pressure, breathing, and heartbeat.
+If you’re receiving general anesthetic or IV sedation, a nurse will insert a small plastic catheter into a vein.
+They’ll also hook you up to monitors that painlessly measure your blood pressure, breathing, and heartbeat.

-When the doctor is ready to start the procedure, he or she will ask you to lie back on an examination table as you would if you were having a Pap smear.
-Your feet will rest comfortably in stirrups and a sheet or a blanket will cover your knees.
+When your doctor is ready to start the procedure, they’ll ask you to lie back on an examination table as you would if you were having a Pap test.
+You’ll rest your feet in stirrups, and a sheet or blanket will cover your knees.
 Usually, one nurse is present to help the doctor and another is available to monitor your vital signs and provide support and reassurance.

 The operation will proceed as follows:

-- The doctor will insert a device called a speculum to spread your vaginal walls so that he or she can see the cervix.
+- Your doctor inserts a device called a speculum to spread your vaginal walls so that they can see the cervix.

-- The doctor will dilate the cervix by inserting a series of rods—each a little thicker than the one before it—into the cervical opening.
+- Your doctor dilates the cervix by inserting a series of rods into your cervical opening.
+Each rod is a little thicker than the one before it.

-- When the cervix is dilated, the doctor will insert a spoon-shaped device called a curette, and draw the sides of the device along the lining of the uterus.
+- After dilating the cervix, your doctor inserts a spoon-shaped device called a curette, and draws the sides of the device along the lining of the uterus.

-- If the curette can’t loosen the tissue that needs to be removed, the doctor may use a suction device as well.
-If you have had a local anesthetic, you will probably notice some cramping.
+- If the curette can’t loosen all the tissue, your doctor may use a suction device as well.
+If you’ve had a local anesthetic, you’ll probably notice some cramping.

-- When all of the material has been removed from the uterus, your doctor will remove the instruments from your body.
+- After removing the material from your uterus, your doctor removes the instruments from your body.

-- The material removed from the uterus will be sent to a laboratory for analysis.
+- Your doctor then sends the material removed from the uterus to a laboratory for analysis.

 Light bleeding is common after a D and C, so you’ll probably want to wear a menstrual pad.
-Do not use a tampon, as it could irritate your vagina.
+Don’t use a tampon because it could cause an infection.
 You may notice cramping for a few days.
-If your doctor doesn’t prescribe pain medication, ask him or her which over-the-counter brand will best help with your discomfort.
+If your doctor doesn’t prescribe pain medication, ask them which over-the-counter brand will best help with your discomfort.

 Even if it’s uncomfortable, get up and move around as soon as possible.
-This will keep your muscles strong and will prevent blood clots from forming in your legs.
+This will keep your muscles strong and help prevent blood clots from forming in your legs.

-You will receive a report from your doctor’s office on the laboratory findings.
-If they are benign (non-cancerous), you may not need additional follow-up.
-If they show cancerous or pre-cancerous cells, your doctor will probably refer you to a gynecologist who is also a cancer specialist to talk about your next steps.
+If your doctor removes potentially cancerous tumors or materials, you’ll get a report from your doctor’s office on the laboratory findings.
+If the results are benign (noncancerous), you may not need a follow-up.
+If the results show cancerous or precancerous cells, your doctor will probably refer you to a specialist to talk about your next steps.